 3. God doesn’t expect us to be stoic in our suffering.

-As repeatedly emphasized in the First5 study, Job didn’t curse God, but he was not emotionless or stoic in his suffering.
+Job didn’t curse God, but he was not emotionless or stoic in his suffering.
 He attempted to process through what was happening by pouring out to his feelings to God and his friends.

 Similarly, it’s OK in our pain to express how we feel, to be honest with God.
 Job basically wanted to die, and He told people that.
 He didn’t try to play the religious role and pretend like these events weren’t devastating to him.
 He poured out his pain to others and told his friends what he thought of their comments.